NOD507/SenseDateRangePicker/README.md

 * Start date not clearing if there was no date to select.

 Still works better with a date field with all dates loaded.

+### TODO
+ * include dates made available only up to the actual dates available
+ * add user defined ranges past 6 or 12 months, etc?